 Everest Three High Passes Trek in Nepal is the test of endurance and passion.
-Trekkers will find it challenging to walk on the high altitude passes of Everest region of Nepal.
+Trekkers will find it challenging to walk on the high altitude passes of the Everest region of Nepal.
 However, the scenery and the feeling of intrepidity overpower any pains endured during trekking.

 Trekkers then take the route of Thame Village rather than the Tengboche Route.
-The village is known as the village of Sherpa who summited the Everest many times.
+The village is known as the village of Sherpa who summited Everest many times.
 There are numerous tales among the villagers regarding Everest Climbing.
 Therefore, the village is also called as the Sherpa Mountaineer Village.
-From Thame, trekkers cross the Renjo La towards beautiful Gokyo Valley.
+From Thame, trekkers cross the Renjo La towards the beautiful Gokyo Valley.

 The mesmerizing valley of Gokyo is adorned by the blue turquoise lakes within the Ramsar Site.
 There are five lakes in the Gokyo Lake System and trekkers will be spending time in the third lake’s shore.
 The hiking of Gokyo Ri offers the amazing sight of Mt.
 Everest from a different angle.
-The panoramic view of more than 2 dozens of mountains is also a sight to behold.
+The panoramic view of more than 2 dozens of the mountains is also a sight to behold.

 Three High Passes Trek then takes the challenging Chola Pass route.
-Once you are on the top of the Chola you will experience the mini mountaineering.
+Once you are on the top of the Chola you will experience mini mountaineering.
 This is spectacularly scenic yet difficult.
-Once trek passes Dzongla trekkers will follow the Everest Base Camp Trek route until the return trip up to Lobuche.
+Once the trek passes Dzongla trekkers will follow the Everest Base Camp Trek route until the return trip up to Lobuche.

 The final pass on the trail is Kongma La pass.
 This is tricky as well as daunting.
 Trekkers will have to walk cautiously as the trail is highly prone to sudden collapses.
 On the other side of the pass is the Chhukung Valley.
 It is also the gateway for Island Peak Climbing.
 Trekkers will then follow the same EBC route to get back to Lukla.